 - 1. Park on a level surface, activate hazard flashers and set the parking brake. - 2.
-Place gearshift lever in P (Park) and turn engine OFF.
+Place gearshift lever in P (Park) (automatic transmission) or in the reverse gear (manual transmission) and turn engine OFF.

 - 3. Block the diagonally opposite wheel. - 4.
 Obtain the spare tire and jack from their storage locations. - 5.
 Use the tip of the lug wrench to remove any wheel trim. - 6.
 Loosen each wheel lug nut one-half turn counterclockwise but do not remove them until the wheel is raised off the ground.